 *The Oregon Department of Public Health, American Public Health Association, American Psychological Association, American Academy of Hospice and Palliative Care, American Medical Women’s Association, and the American Medical Student Association have adopted the term patient directed dying or physician aid-in-dying and have rejected the term physician-assisted suicide.
 Neither term is used in Oregon, Washington or Vermont Death with Dignity laws.

 Is physician aid-in-dying (PAD) the same as euthanasia?

 No. While both physician aid-in-dying and euthanasia involve the use of lethal medications to deliberately end a patient's life, the key difference is in who acts to administer the medications that will end the patient’s life.
 In physician aid-in-dying, the patient must self-administer the medications; the "aid-in-dying" refers to a physician providing the medications, but the patient decides whether and when to ingest the lethal medication.
 Euthanasia occurs when a third party administers medication or acts directly to end the patient’s life.
 Euthanasia is illegal in every state, including Washington.

 Some other practices that should be distinguished from physician aid-in-dying include:

-- Palliative sedation: This refers to the practice of sedating a terminally ill patient to the point of unconsciousness, due to intractable pain and suffering that has been refractory to traditional medical management.
+- Palliative sedation: This term refers to the practice of sedating a terminally ill patient to the point of unconsciousness, due to intractable pain and suffering that has been refractory to traditional medical management.
 Such patients are imminently dying, usually hours or days from death.
 Often other life-sustaining interventions continue to be withheld (CPR, respirator, antibiotics, artificial nutrition and hydration, etc.) while the patient is sedated.
 Palliative sedation may occur for a short period (respite from intractable pain) or the patient may be sedated until s/he dies.
 In the rare instances when pain and suffering is refractory to treatment even with expert clinical management by pain and palliative care professionals, palliative sedation may legally be employed.

 Is physician aid-in-dying (PAD) ethically permissible?

 The ethics of physician aid-in-dying continue to be debated.
 Some argue that PAD is ethically permissible (see arguments in favor).
-Often this is argued on the grounds that PAD may be a rational choice for a dying person who is choosing to escape unbearable suffering at the end of life.
+Often this position is argued on the grounds that PAD may be a rational choice for a dying person who is choosing to escape unbearable suffering at the end of life.
 Furthermore, the physician's duty to alleviate suffering may, at times, justify providing aid-in-dying.
-These arguments rely a great deal on respect for individual autonomy, recognizing the right of competent people to choose the timing and manner of death in the face of a terminal illness.
+These arguments rely on respect for individual autonomy, recognizing the right of competent people to choose the timing and manner of death in the face of a terminal illness.